902 457 6567 | email@example.com | EMF 108

 - Assistive technology use and equipment loan

-- Referral to other MSVU Student Services such as Counselling, Learning Strategists, Peer Mentors and more
+- Referral to other MSVU Student Services such as Counselling Services, Learning Strategist, Peer Support Workers and more

-Once you are a student at MSVU, to access academic accommodations, you must register with our office by completing our Client Profile Registration Form.
+Once you are a student at MSVU, to access academic accommodations, you must register with our office by completing our Accessibility Services Registration Form.
 You can register with our office at any time throughout the year.

 Students must also provide recent documentation from a healthcare professional which includes your diagnosis, the effect it has on your learning, and recommended accommodations.
 As this documentation should be no more than 1-5 years old, you may wish to check the documentation requirements and take steps to update your documentation before you connect with our office.